-In our experience making a good output transformer is a black art; the reason being that its output has to energize a transducer which in turn, after flying through an uncertain medium, has to impinge on & so activate an incredible frequency analyzer, the human ear; it has to generate that elusive quality named PRESENCE.* To further complicate matters, there are two such analyzers per member of the audience & two or more operating transducers in the area to create stereo & surround effects.
-All these factors, plus room acoustics are continuously interacting; gauging an end result is like writing the Farmer's Almanac, predicting the weather one year in advance.
+In our experience making a good audio transformer is a black art; the reason being that its output has to energize a transducer which in turn, after flying through an uncertain medium, has to impinge on & so activate an incredible frequency analyzer, the human ear; it has to generate that elusive quality named Presence.* To further complicate matters, there are two such analyzers per member of the audience & two or more operating transducers in the area to create stereo & surround effects.
+All these factors, plus room acoustics, are continuously interacting; gauging the end result is like writing the Farmer's Almanac, predicting the weather one year in advance.

 * A quality in reproduced sound that gives the listener the impression that the recorded performance is taking place in their presence.